Healthdirect Free Australian health advice you can count on.

 • Maintain a healthy weight.

-• If you smoke, cut down or quit.
+• If you smoke or vape, quit.

 NEED TO LOSE WEIGHT? — Use the BMI Calculator to find out if your weight and waist size are in a healthy range.